-INDICATOR 3: GOVERNANCE AND REPORTING asure 3a Is the school complying with governance requirements?
-Result Points Possible Points Earned emance Requirements Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to governance by its board, including but not limited to: board policies; board bylaws; code of ethics; conflicts of interest; board composition; and composition at meeting.
+Measure 3a Is the school complying with governance requirements?
+Result Points Possible Points Earned Governance Requirements Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to governance by its board, including but not limited to: board policies; board bylaws; code of ethics; conflicts of interest; board composition; and compensation for attendance at meetings.
 25 Partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, and provisions of the performance certificate relating to governance by its board.
 Instances of non-compliance are minor and quickly remedied, with documentation, by the governing board.
 15 Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to governance by its board; and/or matters of non compliance are not quickly remedied, with documentation, by the governing board.
-0 c es > asure 3b Is the board fulfilling its oversight obligations?
-Result Points Possible Points Earned rd Oversight Meets Standard: The school's board practices consistent, effective oversight of the school, including but not limited to frequent review of the school finances and academic outcomes.
+0 Notes 0 Measure 3b Is the board fulfilling its oversight obligations?
+Result Points Possible Points Earned Board Oversight Meets Standard: The school's board practices consistent, effective oversight of the school, including but not limited to frequent review of the school finances and academic outcomes.
 Board meeting agendas, packets, and minutes reflect competent oversight practices and actions to foster academic, operational, and financial strength of the school, including ongoing board training, policy review, and strategic planning.
-The school's 25 board has adopted and maintains a complete policy book.
-Partially Meets Standard: Some of the school board's oversight practices are underdeveloped, inconsistent, incomplete, or reflect a need for additional training.
+The school's board has adopted and maintains a complete policy book.
+25 Partially Meets Standard: Some of the school board's oversight practices are underdeveloped, inconsistent, incomplete, or reflect a need for additional training.
 Board meeting agendas, packets, and minutes reflect meaningful efforts toward self-evaluation and improvement.
 The school's policy book may be substantially complete but require additional maintenance.
-15 Does Not Meet Standard: The school's board fails to practice consistent, effective oversight of the school, and/or documentation of competent oversight practices and actions is not maintained.
+15 Does Not Meet Standard: The school's board fails to practice consistent, effective oversight of the school, and/or documentation of competent 0 oversight practices and actions is not maintained.
 The school's policy book may be incomplete, unmaintained, or non-existent.
-0 es S ' 0 easure 3c is the school complying with reporting requirements?
-Result Points Possible Points Earned sporting Requirements Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to relevant reporting requirements to the PCSC, the SDE, the SBOE, and/or federal authorities, including but not limited to: accountability tracking; attendance and enrollment reporting, compliance and oversight, and additional information requested by the authorizer.
-25 Partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, and provisions of the performance certificate relating to relevant reporting requirements to the PCSC, the SDE, the SBOE, and/or federal authorities.
-Instances of non-compliance are minor and quickly remedied, with documentation, by the governing board.
-15 Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, and provisions of the performance certificate relating to relevant reporting requirements to the PCSC, the SDE, the SBOE, and/or federal authorities; and/or matters of non-compliance are not quickly remedied, with documentation, by the governing board.
-0 otes ' 0 easure 3d Is the school complying with public transparency requirements?
-Result Points Possible Points Earned Jblic Transparency Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to public transparency, including but not limited to: maintenance of its website, timely availability of board meeting minutes, and accessibility of documents maintained by the school under the state's freedom of information Act, Open Meeting Law, Public Records Law, and other applicable authorities.
-25 Partially Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to public transparency.
-Any instances of non-compliance are minor and quickly remedied, with documentation, by the governing board.
-15 Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, and provisions of the performance certificate relating to public transparency; and/or matters of non-compliance are not quickly remedied, with documentation, by the governing board.
-0 otes ı ı easure 3e Is the school meeting employee credentialing and background check requirements?
-Result Points Possible Points Earned edentialing & Background • Meets Standard: The school materially complies with applicable laws, rules, regulations, and requirements of the performance certificate relating to state and federal certification and background check requirements.
-25 Partially Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to state and federal certification and background check requirements.
-Instances of non-compliance are minor and quickly remedied, with 15 documentation, by the governing board.
-Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to state and federal certification and background check requirements; and/or matters of noncompliance are not quickly remedied, with documentation, by the governing board.
-0 c otes ı ,